Solitary rectal ulcer syndrome: Epidemiology

 The condition is relatively rare, but the exact prevalence is not known.
 Prevalence has been estimated as 1 in 100,000 people per year.
 SRUS can occur at any age, but it is most common in adults aged between 30-50.
-Males and females are affected almost equally. or slightly more in females.
+Males and females are affected almost equally, or females slightly more.

 Misdiagnosis as inflammatory bowel disease (IBD) or rectal polyps may hide the true prevalence of SRUS.